Genealogy Guide for Ukraine: Ukrainian, Jewish, and Polish Roots

 Jewish Ancestry Heritage in Ukraine

-Poor preservation of records.
+Poor preservation of historical records.

-What Jewish Heritage Sites You Can Expect to Find
+Jewish Heritage Sites You Can Explore

 As you delve into your family history, you may encounter various Jewish landmarks in Ukraine, including former synagogues, cemeteries, and historical buildings.